Tools and resources to help you educate students about career development

 Career development seminars

 We have a range of career development seminars you can request within your course.
-Explore the seminar options below and to request seminar, simply submit the seminar request form.
+Explore the seminar options below and to request a seminar, simply submit the seminar request form.
 Please note, due to the high volume of requests, priority will be given to seminars that are formally assessed within curriculum.

 Digital, Scalable L@G Module that includes: The SOAR model of career planning, create a career development plan, Industry insights and, Identification of extracurricular activities to enhance employability.
 Recommended 10 to 20% Course Assessment.